zaidk26/niftydash/README.md

 ![sample](/public/images/sample.png)

 # Nifty Dash
-Administration dashboard built with Laravel and Vue
+Starting point Administration dashboard built with Laravel and Vue Use as you please

 # Create a user